SAP-archive/teched2020-DEV164/exercises/ex2/README.md

 ## Exercise 2.4 - Enable Routing for Sensors.view.xml

 UI5 comes with a powerful routing API that helps you control the state of your application efficiently.
-With that UI5 takes care of displaying the desired UI5 view based on the given browser hash.
+It takes care of displaying the desired UI5 view based on the given browser hash.

-Lets adjust the `manifest.json` to enable the routing feature also for the newly created view.
+Let's adjust the `manifest.json` to enable the routing feature for your newly created view.

 1. Open `SensorManager/webapp/manifest.json`.
-2. Go the section `sap.ui5`.
+2. Go to the section `sap.ui5`.
-3. Replace all content inside the `routing` property with following content:
+3. Replace all content inside the `routing` property with the following content:

 ***SensorManager/webapp/manifest.json***